 Always carry adequate drinking water when hiking this area.
+Especially for the section between the Trail Head parking area, and the village.
 Be sure to factor in drinking, cooking food, and wetting down hats and bandana’s.
 During the summer be sure to carry at least 1 gallon of water per person.

-Don’t start hiking to the village without water.
+Don’t start hiking between the trail head and the village without water.
 You won’t make it!

 I always make sure I have additional water stashed in my vehicle for my return hike up out of the canyon.

 Many caution that plain water is not enough to simple hydrate.
 Especially in the summer months.
-Electrolyte replacement is recommended and necessary.
+Electrolyte replacement is recommended and may be necessary.

 Once you start down the trail head you have to make about 9.5 miles to the village center of Supai before you have water.
 Just prior to the village the stream is available but be sure to filter since animals may cause severe gastrointestinal problems created by bacteria or parasites.
 The horses, among other animals, do walk through it, poop in it, and pee, in that water.